 High Risk Areas of Development:

 I studied areas of the application with the greatest concentration of bugs.
-The prevalance of these “high-risk” areas can be seen in the Pareto Chart below.
+The prevalence of these “high-risk” areas can be seen in the Pareto Chart below.

 Source of Defects in the Software: